 We employ derivatives to manage certain market risks through the use of foreign exchange forward contracts.
 We do not use derivatives for trading or speculative purposes.
 Our derivatives are designated as a hedge of a forecasted transaction or of the variability of cash flows to be received or paid related to a recognized asset or liability (cash flow hedge).
 We hedge a portion of the exchange risk involved in anticipation of highly probable foreign currency-denominated transactions.
 In anticipation of these transactions, we enter into foreign exchange contracts to provide currency at a fixed rate.
-As of September 30, 2019, the Company had three foreign exchange contracts outstanding.
+As of March 31, 2020, the Company had no foreign exchange contracts outstanding.

 Unrealized gains on derivatives designated as cash flow hedges are recorded at fair value as assets, and unrealized losses on derivatives designated as cash flow hedges are recorded at fair value as liabilities.
 For derivative instruments designated as cash flow hedges, the effective portion is reported as a component of accumulated other comprehensive income until reclassified into interest expense in the same period the hedged transaction affects earnings.
 The gain or loss on the ineffective portion is recognized as “Other income (expense) – net” in the consolidated statements of income in each period.